-ARC policies require the submission of FACTS I and FACTS II reports based on FMS's criteria for these applications.
-All reports must pass all FACTS edit checks.
+ARC policies require the submission of FACTS I, FACTS II, and GTAS reports based on Fiscal Service's criteria for these applications.
+GTAS is a web-based system implemented on October 1, 2013 for use in Governmentwide reporting setting to merge the functionality of the five current stovepipe applications (FACTS I, FACTS II, IFCS, IRAS, and SID) as the primary means of reporting agency trial balance data.
+This single data collection system is designed to pave the way for more consistent and complete financial data and will allow for better analytical reporting.
+All reports must pass all FACTS and GTAS edit checks.
 For non-Treasury Customer Agencies, except the Department of Homeland Security, supervisory accountants review all submissions prepared by accountants and review all data to ensure all reporting deadlines are met.
-All fourth quarter FACTS II submissions require certification by an ARC supervisor or manager, or other designated Customer Agency representative.
+All fourth quarter FACTS II and GTAS submissions require certification by an ARC supervisor or manager, or other designated Customer Agency representative.